excelsior-oss/excelsior-jet-maven-plugin/README.md

 `<packaging>excelsior-installer</packaging>`

-Excelsior Installer setup in turn has the following configurations:
+Excelsior Installer setup, in turn, has the following configurations:

 * `<product>`*product-name*`</product>` - default is `${project.name}`